Sarah Fronczak is a Michigan State University Extension Environmental Management Educator in Hillsdale County.

 Sarah grew up in Southern Michigan where she lived on a laying hen and row crop operation.
 She received her Bachelor of Science in Biology.
 Having a natural inclination toward land stewardship, she attended Bowling Green State University and received her Master of Science in Ecology.

 Previously, Sarah has worked as an engineering coordinator for a local municipality, a biology instructor, a watershed coordinator, and a conservation technician.
 Sarah’s interests are in water quality, nutrient management, and the interface of rural and urban spaces on water issues.

-MSU Extension welcomes a new field crops educator in southwest Michigan
+MSU Extension welcomes new field crops educator in southern Michigan